Dyakia hendersoniana

 Dyakia is a genus of orchids.
 It contains only one species, Dyakia hendersoniana (Rchb.f.)
-Christenson, endemic to the Island of Borneo.
+Onyx, endemic to the Island of Borneo.

 Description

 This species is a small to intermediate sized epiphyte.

 Generative characteristics

 Up to four erect inflorescences are produced axillary.
 They bear up to 30-40 flowers per inflorescence.

 Etymology

 The generic name Dyakia is derived from the Dayak people.